freenas/freenas-docs/userguide/accounts.rst

    Managing User Accounts

-By default, each user entry displays the username, User ID (UID), if the user is built in to %brand%, and the full name of the user.
+By default, each user entry displays the username, User ID (UID), whether the user is built in to %brand%, and the full name of the user.
 This table is adjustable by clicking :guilabel:`COLUMNS` and setting the desired columns.